sajjadGG/book-python/control-flow/composite-statements.rst

     "Hypertensive Crisis", "Higher than 180", "and/or", "Higher than 120"

 :The whys and wherefores:
-    * Wczytywanie ciągu znaków od użytkownika
+    * Reading user input
-    * Rzutowanie i konwersja typów
+    * Type casting
-    * Instrukcje warunkowe
+    * Conditional statements
-    * Złożone instrukcje warunkowe
+    * Composite conditional statements
-    * Sprawdzanie przypadków brzegowych (niekompatybilne argumenty)
+    * Checking for corner cases
-    * Definiowanie zmiennych i stałych w programie
+    * Defining constants and variables